Call of Duty 3: Polish campaign

 The Polish campaign revolves around Corporal "Bohater" Wojciech, a Sherman Firefly driver in the Polish 1st Armored Division.
+Other members of the tank crew include: Major Stan "Papa Jack" Jackowicz, gunner Sergeant Lukasz "Bang-Boom" Kowalski, loader Corporal Joakim "Lucky Rudd" Rudinski, and radio operator Private Marek "Beksa" Ulan.

-While aiding Canadian and British forces in the French countryside, the crew engages German armored units to capture and occupy Saint-Aignan-de-Cramesnil.
-During the battle, Bohater's crew hunts down and destroys a King Tiger commanded by the tank ace nicknamed "Black Baron".
+Covering the left flank of Anglo-Canadian forces, Polish forces takes part in a sweep of the French countryside near Saint-Aignan-de-Cramesnil, engaging with German armoured units.
+During the battle, Bohater's crew hunts down and destroys a King Tiger commanded by the tank ace known as the "Black Baron".
 In the following weeks, Polish forces take up defensive positions at Mont Ormel off-screen.

 Later, while defending Hill 262, the crew endure an assault by the remnants of the German 7th Army in their attempt to escape the Falaise Pocket.
-Bohater's tank is knocked out, forcing the crew to fight on foot alongside the Polish infantry; in which Sergeant Łukasz Kowalski is killed.
+Bohater's tank is knocked out, forcing the crew to fight on foot alongside the Polish infantry; in which Sergeant Kowalski is killed.
 With their position overrun, the crew and Polish soldiers retreat towards the summit of Hill 262.
 Baron joins them and helps provide artillery support to destroy German tanks, but is killed by German fire when he refuses to flee further.
-Private Marek Ulan scavenges his radio, which is used again to call in artillery strikes.
-At the summit, a large counterattacking German force arrive, and Corporal Joakim Rudinski is killed.
+Private Ulan scavenges his radio, which is used again to call in artillery strikes.
+At the summit, a large counterattacking German force arrive, and Corporal Rudinski is killed.
 After desperate resistance, the Royal Canadian Air Force and Canadian reinforcements appear and repel the Germans, leaving Hill 262 in Allied hands.

+After the battle, Lieutenant Robicheaud is talking with Major Jackowicz, saying that him and his men have done an excellent job at defending the hill, and also telling him that the Germans still have an escape route, that being Chambois.